yyaoisgood2021/HUB-screening/README.md

 	v.
 Also extract the genomic coordinates of all genes from gencode (hg19) and save to `PR-LR/data`.

+	* When extracting the genomic coordinates, use the coordinates under the `gene` type in the feature column. if there're multiple gene sites, you should keep all of them.

-3. then generate `{chrid}_K562_prob.5000.txt` file for each chromosome using the following bash commands
+4. then generate `{chrid}_K562_prob.5000.txt` file for each chromosome using the following bash commands

    ```bash
    juicer_path=path/to/juicer_tools.jar # change this line to the actual path to juicer_tools.jar